 Save output data and create a temporary backup file.

-Phase III: Present a previously chosen reward item at multiple timepoints during the task. every time the iteration corresponds to a multiple of a third of the total iteration number.
+Phase III: Present a previously chosen reward item at multiple timepoints during the task.
+Currently, this is set to happen every time the iteration corresponds to a multiple of a third of the total iteration number.
 In those reward trials a randomly chosen item is presented for a longer time (e.g., 30 s) and participants can continuously rate their liking while they consume the reward.
 Food items are only presented in the last of the reward trials since they are given to the participants to eat them.

 Choose items from the ones chosen in up until now.
 Exclude previous rewards and non-available food items depending on trial number.
+The list of excluded food items can be modified in Part 5.

 Display scale and stimulus, and get the rating response using Effort_VAS.
 Music stimuli can be started and stopped inside the Effort_VAS file, too.